Kenosha Car Club has annual car show to raise funds to the Stars and Stripes Honor Flight program

 Though Kerby and Maurer have been showing their cars at the Kenosha Car Club's show in previous years, this was Ivan Martinez's first time bringing his car and not being a spectator.

-Martinez brought a blue Impala that his dad passed down to him.
+Martinez brought a blue Chevrolet Impala that his had been passed down to him by his father.

-Martinez has been to other car shows in Kenosha before, but enjoys this one because of the "friendliness" and how it isn't as loud as other shows.
+Martinez has been to other car shows in Kenosha, but enjoys this one because of the "friendliness" and how it isn't as loud as other shows.

-"They're very dear to me (Impalas).
+"The (Impalas) are very dear to me.
 It's because of my father.
 We grew up with the Impalas and there's lots of memories," Martinez said.